prof-rossetti/georgetown-opim-243-201901/projects/freestyle.md

 The application should process (read and/or write) data in at least one of the following machine-readable formats:
 CSV, JSON, HTML, XML, SQL, PDF.

-> DIFFICULTY BONUS: The application should store data in a local file, a relational database, or a Google Sheets spreadsheet document (see the [`gspread`](/notes/python/packages/gspread.md) package).
+> DIFFICULTY BONUS: The application should store data in a local file, a relational database, or a Google Sheets spreadsheet document (see [`gspread`](/notes/python/packages/gspread.md) package).

 ### Network Integration